upgradingdave/camunda-8-jdbc-connector/README.md

 ## Supported Database Types

-As of now, this project supports the following types:
+As of now, this project supports the following database drivers.

 - [H2](src/main/java/io/camunda/connector/db/H2Database.java)
 - [Postgresql](src/main/java/io/camunda/connector/db/PostgresDatabase.java)

+In order for this project to support another type of database, all that is needed is to add a dependency to the [pom.xml](pom.xml) (in theory, at least!)

 # TODO / Next steps